top of page

 Thursday afternoons (fortnightly) - High school age participants

-The Boys’ Shed has been operational since August 2018.
-Currently there is a capacity for 12-16 participants in the program (determined by the size of the Rectory garage), and there are six male registered mentors that supervise and help co-ordinate the program.
+The Shed Project has been operational since August 2018.
+Currently there is a capacity for up to twenty participants in the program, and there are six male registered mentors that supervise and help co-ordinate.

 Expansion of Project:

-The Anglican Parish, as part of Project Regenerate, would like to build a purpose built Boys’ Shed to expand participation and opportunity for young people in the Warracknabeal region.
+The Anglican Parish, as part of Project Regenerate, has been working to build a purpose built shed to expand participation and opportunity for young people in the Warracknabeal region.

 1. There is a desperate need for a supportive and safe environment for male participants to explore their creativity and develop practical and social skills appropriate for their age and social context.